HEALTHY FOOD FOR EVERY-DAY PEOPLE!

 Gaia's Garden is an international vegetarian buffet, serving delicious curries, soups, home-made breads, fresh salads, desserts, chai & more.
-Rotating dinner entrees include lasagna, quiche, enchiladas, coconut tofu, stuffed cabbage and eggplant parmesan.
+Rotating dinner entrees include lasagna, shepherd's pie, enchiladas, coconut tofu, stuffed cabbage and eggplant parmesan.
 Dine with us or take food to go.
 Go Local Rewards!
 Visa, MasterCard, Discover and IMS scrip happily accepted.
 Art exhibits and music, authors' nights and community events in a beautiful, conveniently located venue.

 Simplified, Expanded hours!

 We are now open from 11:30 a.m.-9 p.m. every day!
 Dinner starts at 5 p.m.

 You can park!
 In the Community Market Parking lot (behind the restaurant)

 We will be closed Thursday-Sunday, November 27-30.
 Consider picking up some food on Wednesday to see you through the holiday!
 See our seasonal catering menu.